 Second, you assert that "[t]he CCC staff agreed not to interfere with the existing operation and process the permit application so long as we were pursuing a CDP."
 This statement is entirely inaccurate.
 Commission staff has sent you and/or your clients numerous letters, explaining that the development on the subject property is considered a violation of the Coastal Act and/or requested your clients stop work immediately.
 These letters were sent on: October 31, 2013; January 14, 2014; August 21, 2014; and September 8, 2014, and some of these letters contained the request that your clients stop work immediately in both bold and underlined text, for clarity.
-It should be abundantly clear to you and your clients that Commission staff has not "agreed not to interfere" and in fact has consistently requested your clients stop work.
+It should be abundantly clear to you and your clients that Commission staff has not authorized any development on the subject property and that Commission staff has not "agreed not to interfere" and in fact has consistently requested your clients stop work.
 If there was any confusion for any reason, we hope that this letter will again clarify this for you and your clients.